-I love to disciple and create content for emerging adults.
+I love to disciple and create content for emerging adults and practitioners.

 If you love emerging adults or any of the topics I specialize in, I would love to talk to you!
 Reach out and let's get acquainted.